-History majors can be certified to teach at the elementary or secondary level.
+History majors can be licensed to teach at the elementary or secondary level.
 Students must apply separately to the Teacher Education Program (TEP).
-Students seeking certification will be assigned both a history advisor and a TEP advisor, whom they should consult regularly to make sure they satisfy requirements for both the major and certification.
-Students interested in certification should consult the teacher education section of this catalog.
+Students seeking licensure will be assigned both a history advisor and a TEP advisor, whom they should consult regularly to make sure they satisfy requirements for both the major and licensure.
+Students interested in licensure should consult the teacher education section of this catalog.